levoxtrip/PKB/docs/topics/strive.md

 ## Work
 Single task focus

 Remember the people you doing this for / the mission.
+No matter what your job, find a way to remind yourself that someone needs you, and the work is making their life better

-Manage yoyur energy not your time.
+Manage your energy not your time.

+Put your phone away.

+Find what is intresting about the task.
+Create sense of urgency about the task.

+Schedule dedicated blocks of time at the same time every day to work.

+### Reflections
+- What has worked really good/bad today?
+Why?
+- Can I optimise any of the processes at work?